exasol/public-knowledgebase/Connect-with-Exasol/mysql-to-exasol-migration-lessons-learned.md

 # MySQL to Exasol Migration Lessons Learned
 Here is a list of lessons we learned while migrating our reporting tools from MySQL (5.6 with strict mode off) to Exasol.

-Hopefully this will be useful for others making the same transition:
+Hopefully, this will be useful for others making the same transition:

 1. MySQL supports both`--` and`#` for indicating SQL comments.
 Exasol only supports `--`
 2. `'\n'`in MySQL strings is interpreted as a newline.
 In Exasol it's treated as a literal slash + n so instead you need to use a literal newline character